benhall14/php-upload/README.md

 # PHP Upload
-A PHP class that makes handling uploads and file validation simpler.
-You can use the chainable methods to setup the upload parameters such as min/max file size, mime types, and file extensions.
-Once setup, you simple turn on the ***ignition().***
+A PHP class that makes handling uploads and file validation a lot simpler.
+You can use the chainable methods to set up the upload parameters such as min/max file size, mime types, and file extensions.
+Once set up, you can simply turn on the ***ignition().***

 For a more advanced upload option, this class allows you to add callbacks and loop through the files awaiting upload to perform your own validation and checks.

-Tested to work with *PHP 5.6 and **PHP 7.***.
-Try it - It's FREE!
+Tested to work with *PHP 5.6 and **PHP 7.***

 # Installation with composer
 You can now install the upload class with composer

 	$ composer require benhall14/phpUpload

-Please make sure that you include the composer autoloader and use the corrct namespace.
+Please make sure that you include the composer autoloader and use the correct namespace.

 	require 'vendor/autoload.php';